 For more information consult: Cite Your Sources: APA Style.

-The Publication Manual of the American Psychological Association, 6th edition, is the ultimate source for using this citation style.
-Briggs has four copies of the Manual available--two check out and two are kept at the Library Services desk.
+The Publication Manual of the American Psychological Association is the ultimate source for using this citation style.

 When you cite you indicate that information is borrowed from a source.
-You need to do this every time your borrow information.
+You need to do this every time you borrow information.

 Why do you cite?